 4 Tips to Keep Your Rod Safe While on the Water

 While we know that it’s important to keep your rod safe at home, you should also keep your rod safe when you’re on the water.
 Believe it or not, things on your fishing boat could get chaotic and chaos can often lead to your rod being broken.

-- Keep your rod safe during transport (I use a Ballistic Rod Tube, find it here)
+- Keep your rod safe during transport (I use a Ballistic Rod Tube)

 - Be careful with placing your rod in the boat